-Youth Programs at PNCA-

-PNCA Continuing Education offers a comprehensive program of art courses for children and teens (ages 4-18) including Saturday classes during the fall and spring.
-YOUTH CLASSES provide artistic skill building and exploration for students, ages 4-18.
-Courses offer a wide variety of media, each providing basic skill and vocabulary.
-During the fall, winter and spring terms, classes are held on Saturdays.
+PNCA Continuing Education offers a comprehensive program of art courses, camps, and summer intensives for children and teens (ages 4-18) including Saturday classes during the fall and spring as well as smARTworks and design.labs, and the Pre-College Studios during the summer.
+YOUTH CLASSES & CAMPS provide artistic skill building and exploration for students, ages 4-18.
+Our courses offer a wide variety of media, each providing basic skill and vocabulary.
+During the fall and spring terms, classes are held on Saturdays.
 During the summer, classes are one and two week workshops.

 Youth Program Scholarship Deadlines

 WINTER 2016 - SUMMER 2016: *WINTER Classes:* Monday - January 4, 2016 *SPRING Classes:* Friday - March 25, 2016 *SUMMER Camps:* Friday - May 20, 2016 Fill out the <a href=“https://spreadsheets.google.com/a/pnca.edu/viewform?hl=en&formkey=dFZybElGLWk1SGZfeHo0Nm5rYXJCWFE6MQ#gid=0 “Solicitud para becas(Solicitud para becas)”:https://docs.google.com/a/pnca.edu/spreadsheet/viewform?formkey=dEZnZWxkbE9GWERSUVNQYWJQd1lDZ0E6MQ”>Scholarship Form Online!</a>

 The *Pre-College Studios Program*, which takes place in the summer of 2016, uses an alternate application process and form.
 All academic school year classes for Youth and Teens use the Online application form noted above.